Examine a suspended program

 Navigate to source code

-If you need to look into the source code where some variable or class is declared, you can move there right from the Variables tab.
+If you need to look into the source code where some variable or class is declared, you can move there right from the Variables pane.

-To navigate to the code where the variable is declared, right-click a variable and select Jump to Source F4.
+To navigate to the code where the variable is declared, right-click the variable and select Jump to Source F4.

-To navigate to the class declaration of the variable type, right-click a variable and select Jump to Type Source F4.
+To navigate to the class declaration of the variable type, right-click the variable and select Jump to Type Source Shift+F4.

 Suppose, you have